konceptz/DVNA/README.md

 ```

 Your can start the server in another PORT with:
 ```
 PORT=16666 node dvna.js
 navigate to http://localhost:16666/
 ```

-Go read the source files and find out how to exploit each flaw! not all the bugs require Express.
-At one point all the bugs will be under the same UI and be browsable with a hint system and information related to each bug class.
+*Note* Changing the port is only required if you are not using Firefox as both Safari and Chrome restrict the default port assignment.

-*Note* Yes, this is tedious to have to be repeating for each issue class but at the moment I haven't added a UI template to browse challenges individually (coming soon!)
+Go read the source files and find out how to exploit each flaw!
 - - -

 ## Disclaimer